webgme/webgme/docs/getting_started/dependencies.rst

 Dependencies
 ===============
-One of the advantages of being a web-based modeling environment is that end-user do not need be concerned with installing any dependencies on their machine.
+One of the advantages of being a web-based modeling environment is that end-users don't need be concerned with installing any dependencies on their machine.
 All they need is a web browser!
 We aim to support all the major modern browsers.
 However we recommend using Chrome for a couple of reasons: